Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy

 \end{theorem}

-where $ C(\alpha)$ is directly proportional to collective's size $\alpha$.
+Here, $ C(\alpha)$ is directly proportional to the collective's size $\alpha$.
 As $\alpha$ increases (and consequently $C(\alpha)$), the lower bound on the collective's success also increases.
-This result also implies that the collective can attain any desired model $\theta^{*}$, provided a continuous path exists from $\theta_0$ to $\theta^{*}$ that does not encounter large gradients with respect to the initial distribution $\Pzero$.
+This result further implies that the collective can attain any desired model $\theta^*$, provided a continuous path exists from $\theta_0$ to $\theta^*$ that does not encounter large gradients with respect to the initial distribution $\cP_0$.